brunohce/SimplENM/README.md

 **My script to run ENM using Maxent alghoritm!**

-It is quite a simple script, nothing much sofisticated but it works :)

 I've tried to comment the code as much as possible but you can write me if you have any doubts @didelphisaurita

+It is quite a simple script, nothing much sofisticated but it works :) I believe it can be particularly interesting for beginners and intermediate level R users as it doesn't have lots of complicated functions, if any, it's pretty straightfoward.

+All you have to do is set the variables and records path and it's good to go!

-So, basically to run need a root folder with the following structure
+Basically to run need a root folder with the following structure

 <details><summary>Structure:</summary>
     <pre>